bytes-lab/PICK/README.md

 The process goes like this :
 1- Sender logs in using one of our apps.
-2- Sender submits a new order (with the specified information bellow).
+2- Sender submits a new order (with the specified information below).
 3- When Order is submitted an sms is sent to the receiver with a link to specify his location.
 4- When receiver submits his/her location delivery job gets submit to the delivery management api(specified above).
 5- When driver completes the job the delivery management will notify our system using a web-hook.